Repairing Reed-Solomon Codes With Multiple Erasures: Introduction

 \subsection{Background}

 The \emph{repair bandwidth} is an important performance metric of erasure codes in the context of distributed storage~\cite{Dimakis_etal2007, Dimakis_etal2010}.
 In such a system, for a chosen field $F$, a data vector in $F^k$ is mapped to a codeword vector in $F^n$, whose entries are stored at different storage nodes.
 When a node fails, the symbol stored at that node is erased (lost).
-A replacement node has to recover the content stored at the failed node by downloading information from the other nodes.
-The repair bandwidth is the total amount of information that the replacement node has to download in order to successfully complete the repair process.
+A replacement node (RN) has to recover the content stored at the failed node by downloading repair data from the other nodes.
+The repair bandwidth is the total amount of information that the RN has to download in order to successfully complete the repair process.
+Bandwidth-efficient repair schemes not only allow low-cost recovery of permanently failed nodes, but also improve the performance of \emph{degraded reads} during transient node failures.

-Reed-Solomon (RS) codes~\cite{ReedSolomon1960}, which have been extensively studied in theory~\cite{MW_S} and widely used in practice, were widely believed to have prohibitively high repair bandwidth.
+Reed-Solomon (RS) codes~\cite{ReedSolomon1960}, which have been extensively studied in theory~\cite{MW_S} and widely used in practice, were believed to have prohibitively high repair bandwidth.
 In a naive repair scheme, recovering the content stored at a \emph{single} failed node would require downloading the \emph{whole} file, i.e., $k$ symbols over $F$.
 The poor performance in repairing failed nodes of RS codes motivated the introduction of repair-efficient codes such as regenerating codes~\cite{Dimakis_etal2007, Dimakis_etal2010, Dimakis_etal2010_survey} and locally repairable codes~\cite{OggierDatta2011,GopalanHuangSimitciYekhanin2012,PapailiopoulosDimakis2012}.

 Guruswami and Wootters~\cite{GuruswamiWootters2016} recently proposed a bandwidth-optimal linear repair method based on RS codes.
 The key idea behind their method is to recover a single erased symbol by collecting a sufficiently large number of its (field) traces, each of which can be constructed from a number of traces of other symbols.
-As all traces belong to a subfield $B$ of $F$ and many of them are linearly dependent over $B$, the total repair bandwidth can be significantly reduced.
+As all traces belong to a subfield $B$ of $F$ and traces from the same symbol are related, the total repair bandwidth can be significantly reduced.
 The repair scheme obtained by Guruswami and Wootters~\cite{GuruswamiWootters2016}, however, only applies to the case of one erasure, or in other words, one failed node.